FlobotDotDev/python-diceware/README.md

 # diceware

-Simple Python script that gives you a secure password.
+Python script that generates a secure and memorable password.

 For a more thorough explanation, check out my [blog](https://jamesflores.dev/posts/diceware/).